universal-vue/uvue/packages/@uvue/server/plugins/README.md

 ### Cookie

 Useful if your app have or need an authentication system.
-It will simply parse cookies from all HTTP requests and made theme available in your application.
-Cookies are a good system to share tokens between your server side and client side.
+It will simply parse cookies from all HTTP requests and made them available in your application.
+Cookies are a good system to share auth tokens between your server side and client side.

 ```js
 export default {